 If you have a spare room, parking spot, car or bike to rent out, you can take advantage of the sharing economy to amass more money for the holidays, said Perez.

 “Getaround is a good source for renting your car.
 Airbnb and HomeAway are good options for renting a room or your home,” she said.

 If you’re looking for apps to rent your driveway or parking spot, check out platforms such as MonkeyParking, SPOT and JustPark, according to The Penny Hoarder.

-“Spend less money on food by meal planning, eating food that is about to spoil in your fridge and pantry and then put these savings towards your holiday spending,” said Schroeder.
+“Spend less money on food by meal planning and then put these savings towards your holiday spending,” said Schroeder.

 Teri Gault, founder of The Grocery Game, offers tips on cutting expenses in preparation for the holidays.